 But around the start of the 21st century, the Beaufort Gyre became less friendly to perennial ice.
 Warmer waters made it less likely that ice would survive its passage through the southernmost part of the gyre.
 By around 2008, the very oldest ice had shrunk to a narrow band along the Canadian Arctic Archipelago.

-In 1985, 20% of the ice pack was very old ice, but in March 2015 old ice only constituted 3% of the ice pack.
-Furthermore, we note that first-year ice now dominates the ice cover, comprising ~70% of the March 2015 ice pack, compared to about half that in the 1980s.
+In 1985, 16% of the ice pack (relative to the total sea ice areal coverage) was four years old and older, but by March 2016 old ice only constituted 1.2% of the ice pack.
+First-year ice now dominates the ice cover, comprising about 78% of the March 2016 ice pack, compared to about 55% in the 1980s.

 Animation by NOAA Climate.gov team, based on research data provided by Mark Tschudi, CCAR, University of Colorado, with funding from NASA.
 Sea ice age is estimated by tracking of ice parcels using satellite imagery and drifting ocean buoys.